typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 > This is another blockquote with one paragraph.
 There is three empty line to seperate two blockquote.
 ```

-In Typora, inputting ‘>’ followed by your quote contents will generate a quote block.
+In Typora, typing ‘>’ followed by your quote contents will generate a quote block.
 Typora will insert a proper ‘>’ or line break for you.
 Nested block quotes (a block quote inside another block quote) by adding additional levels of ‘>’.

 ### Lists

-Input `* list item 1` will create an unordered list - the `*` symbol can be replace with `+` or `-`.
+Typing `* list item 1` will create an unordered list.
+(The `*` symbol can be replace with `+` or `-`.)

-Input `1. list item 1` will create an ordered list - their markdown source code is as follows:
+Typing `1. list item 1` will create an ordered list.

+For example:

 ``` markdown
 ## un-ordered list